Classification of the Entangled States of $2 \times L \times M \times N$: The classification of

 The entanglement classification of the tripartite state $2\times L\times MN$ under SLOCC has already been completed in \cite{2nn,2mn}.
-Two tripartite entangled states are equivalent if and only if their standard forms coincide.
-We define such standard form of $2\times L\times MN$ to be the standard form of the matrix-pair of a $2\times L\times M\times N$ system, i.e.
+Two tripartite entangled states are SLOCC equivalent if and only if their standard forms coincide.
+We define such standard forms of $2\times L\times MN$ to be the standard forms of the matrix-pair of a $2\times L\times M\times N$ system, i.e.

 Here $T\in \mathbb{C}^{2\times 2}$, $P\in \mathbb{C}^{L\times L}$, $Q\in \mathbb{C}^{MN\times MN}$ are all invertible matrices, and $E$ is the unit matrix, $J$ is in Jordan canonical form (we refer to \cite{2mn} for the general case of the standard form).
 The Jordan canonical form $J$ has a typical expression of